 Unfortunately, most of our social activities are now tied to online platforms which are incentivized to fuel division, insulation, and dependency rather than expansion, transcendence, and resilience.
-This observation has sprouted into digital explorations of alternative tools & spaces for community-broadening, which you can learn about here.
+This observation has sprouted into digital explorations of alternative tools & spaces for community-broadening, including a pandemic resources portal and a regional shared calendar, which you can learn about here.

-I've been enchanted by both nature and technology for as long as I can remember, and have come to believe that approaching natural and digital ecotones with a sense of wonder & curiosity fosters personal growth and collective expansion.
-I also strongly believe that we need to develop technologies which are less ecologically extractive, more human-friendly, and, frankly, more fun to use.
+I've been enchanted by both nature and technology for as long as I can remember, and have come to believe that approaching natural and digital environments with a sense of wonder & curiosity fosters personal growth and collective expansion.
+I also strongly believe that we need to develop technologies which are less ecologically extractive, more human-friendly & transparent, and—frankly—more fun to use.

 This has led me to become involved in the solarpunk community - a growing network of people who are imagining and building toward a positive future which seeks a symbiotic balance between technological empowerment, ecological sustainability, and collective resilience through collaborative learning, exploration, and experimentation.

 I have no formal tech background myself, but am co-manifesting this future through writing & art while also becoming more tech autonomous thanks, in large part, to solarpunks that I've met in The Scuttleverse.